-C403.4.3.3 Tower flow turndown.
+C403.9.4 Tower flow turndown.
 Open-circuit cooling towers used on water-cooled chiller systems that are configured with multiple- or variable-speed condenser water pumps shall be designed so that all open circuit cooling tower cells can be run in parallel with the larger of the flow that is produced by the smallest pump at its minimum expected flow rate or at 50 percent of the design flow for the cell.

-C403.4.5 Reserved.
-(See C403.5.4 for Heat recovery for service water heating.)

-C403.5.4 Heat recovery for service water heating.
+C403.9.5 Heat recovery for service water heating.
 Condenser heat recovery shall be installed for heating or reheating of service hot water provided the facility operates 24 hours a day, the total installed heat capacity of water cooled systems exceeds 1,500,000 Btu/hr of heat rejection, and the design service water heating load exceeds 250,000 Btu/hr.

 The required heat recovery system shall have the capacity to provide the smaller of: